Creating the ideal study area for a Teenager

 Nowadays, increasing numbers of people are opting to rent for longer periods of time.
 This makes sense in many ways, as people don’t want to be tied down until they have a reason to create stability and consistency in their lives.
 Something that does this?
 Having children.

 Once you have little ones, chances are that you will want to invest in a more permanent home if you can.
-Not only will this ensure that they can grow up in the same space, rather than moving around regularly, but it also ensures that you have something to leave to them in the future.… Continue reading
+Not only will this ensure that they can grow up in the same space, rather than moving around regularly, but it also ensures that you have something to leave to them in … Continue reading

 Farewell, Summer!
 We’ve had an amazing Summer and the weather has been very kind to us.
 But with the seasons seemingly changing overnight, I am ready to dig out my tights and boots, long coats and umbrellas, and bracing ourselves for whatever Autumn has to throw at us.
 We can get our wardrobes ready, but what about our homes?

 Getting the house ready for the colder months of the year might seem like a mammoth task, but did you know that you can have fun with it to?
-Below are some ideas to get your house ready for the next season.… Continue reading
+Below are some ideas to get your house ready for the next … Continue reading

 Having just finished redecorating our bedroom, I know that pretty soon my thoughts will be turning to our garden.
 Our poor garden has been unloved all over the winter, and it needs some serious spring maintenance.
 The decking needs repainting, a few of the fence panels need fixing, hanging baskets need replanting, and the leaves and rubbish that have gathered over the winter months need clearing away.